jherax/js-utils/README.md

 * `"vld-latitude"`: causes the format validation with `"lat"` as the type.
 * `"vld-longitude"`: causes the format validation with `"lon"` as the type.

-If you wish to validate a specific group of elements, then you can create a **validation group** by adding the <code>data&#45;validation</code> attribute to the validating elements and also to the validator button.<br>
+If you wish to validate a specific group of elements, then you can create a **validation group** by adding the&nbsp;<code>data&#45;validation</code> attribute to the validating elements and also to the validator button.<br>
 You can customize the message defined in [`jsu.regional`](#jsuregional) `validateFormat`<br>
 **Returns** `jQuery`